French government under fire after May Day chaos - Journal du Cameroun

 They lobbed projectiles at security forces along the route, who responded with volleys of tear gas and water cannon.

-Youths ransacked and then set fire to a McDonald’s restaurant near Austerlitz station, east of the city centre, and torched vehicles at a car dealership, leaving smoke billowing into the air.
+Youths ransacked and then set fire to a McDonald’s restaurant near the Austerlitz train station, east of the city centre, and torched vehicles at a car dealership, leaving smoke billowing into the air.

-“We are sick of this capitalist system that destroys everything, of brutal police repression of those who oppose them,” one masked protester, identifying themselves as a 19-year-old student, told AFP.
+Leftist firebrand Jean-Luc Melenchon, leader of the France Unbowed party, was heavily critical of their methods.

+“Smashing the window of a McDonald’s is not a revolutionary act,” he said, accusing them of hijacking May Day and “playing into the hands of our adversaries”.

 Police said 31 shops and businesses had been damaged, while six cars were burned and another 10 smashed up.
 On Tuesday, nearly 300 people had been detained.

-“The black blocs are discrediting everything,” complained 54-year-old protester Mathieu Gourmelon, who came with his family.
+“We are sick of this capitalist system that destroys everything, of brutal police repression of those who oppose them,” one masked protester, identifying himself as a 19-year-old student, told AFP.

-The violence marred the larger peaceful protest by union activists and others — 20,000 according to the police, 55,000 according to the CGT union — demonstrating against Macron’s public sector reforms.
+The violence marred the larger peaceful demonstration by union activists and others — 20,000 according to the police, 55,000 according to the CGT union — demonstrating against Macron’s public-sector reforms.

 Some students object to his bid to make university access more competitive, while rail workers have unleashed three months of rolling strikes over his planned shake-up of state operator SNCF.